Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Simulation Study

 \subsubsection{Data-Generating Mechanism}

-The data-generating mechanism is described in detail in \citet{kronthalerheld}.
-We vary the number of studies $k \in$ \{3, 5, 10, 20, 50\}, the between-study heterogeneity determined by Higgins' $I^2$ $\in$ \{0\%, 30\%, 60\%, 90\%\}, the number of large studies $k_{\text{large}} \in$ \{0, 1, 2\} and whether the true effects $\ti$ and future effects $\tn$ are generated from a normal distribution or from a left-skewed skew-normal distribution \citep{Azzalini2013}.
-Study sizes are set to 50 for normal studies and to 500 for large studies.
+The data-generating mechanism is adopted from \citet{heldpawelhofman2024} and described in detail in Web Appendix~D. We vary the number of studies $k \in$ \{3, 5, 10, 20, 50\}, the between-study heterogeneity determined by $\iota^2$ $\in$ \{0\%, 30\%, 60\%, 90\%\}, the number of large studies $k_{\text{large}} \in$ \{0, 1, 2\} and whether the true effects $\ti$ and future effects $\tn$ are generated from a normal distribution or from a left-skewed skew-normal distribution \citep{Azzalini2013}.
+Here, $\iota^2$ is the parametric counterpart to Higgins' $I^2$ \citep{higgins2025reflections}, defined via the variance decomposition $\tau^2 / (\tau^2 + \overline{\sigma}^2)$, where $\overline{\sigma}^2$ denotes the average within-study variance induced by the study sizes ($n_i = 50$ for normal and $n_i = 500$ for large studies).
+In each iteration, we generate $k$ true effects with effect estimates and standard errors on the standardized mean difference scale, and 10{,}000 future effects $\tnj$, $j \in \{1,\dots,10{,}000\}$, to evaluate predictive performance.
 We perform the simulation study in a full-factorial manner.
-Deviating from the design presented previously, in each iteration we generate $k$ true effects with effect estimates and standard errors, and additionally 10{,}000 future effects $\tnj$, $j \in \{1,\dots,10{,}000\}$, for the evaluation of predictive performance.